HWask/m3u8ParserNode/README.md

 # m3uParserNode

-a very simplistic m3u8 parser for node js.
+A very simplistic m3u8 parser for node js.
 See m3utest.js on how to use.
 The m3u8 file is parsed into a json object.